★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Diageo plc is a UK-listed global beverage alcohol company with 200+ brands, 13 billion-dollar brands and FY25 reported net sales of $20.245bn.
-Its reported regions are North America, Europe, Asia Pacific, Latin America and Caribbean, and Africa; North America is the largest profit pool.
+Its regions are North America, Europe, Asia Pacific, Latin America and Caribbean, and Africa; North America remains the largest profit pool and toughest current market.
 The moat is mainly brand-led: Johnnie Walker, Don Julio, Crown Royal, Smirnoff, Baileys and Guinness support premium positioning, route-to-market leverage and cross-category marketing scope.
-Guinness adds strong habit and on-trade dynamics in Europe and Africa.
-Counter-pressures are material: H1 2026 weakness in US spirits and China, tariff exposure, affordability-driven trade-down, local alcohol regulation, distributor/retailer power, and the pending EABL disposal.
+Guinness adds habit and on-trade dynamics in Europe and Africa.
+Fiscal Q3 2026 showed Europe, LAC and Africa strength offset by US Spirits and China weakness, with EABL disposal completion expected in calendar H2 2026.

 Primary segment